top of page

 About Aetura Studio

-Aetura Studio is a fully remote interior design studio specializing in European-inspired, heritage-rich spaces for residential clients.
-Grounded in timeless design and editorial detail, Aetura creates spaces that feel layered, elegant, and deeply personal.
+Aetura Studio is a remote interior design studio specializing in heritage-inspired spaces for residential clients.
+Grounded in timeless design and editorial detail, we create spaces that feel layered, elegant, and deeply personal.

 Comments